 If the distribution of voters is symmetric, $Z_1$ and $Z_2$ are likely to be similarly-sized, and so the rightmost inequality will be satisfied whenever $Y>X$.
-Thus an RU paradox will occur often when the IRV and plurality winners are distinct.
+Thus, a runner-up (RU) paradox will occur often when the IRV and plurality winners are distinct.